The Bankrate promise

 - Assuming a mortgage means the current borrower signs the balance of their loan over to you, and you become responsible for the remaining payments.

 - Most conventional mortgages are not assumable, but many government-backed loans (FHA, VA, USDA) are.

 - The lender must approve you assuming the mortgage, and at the closing, you must compensate the old borrower for the amount they've paid off.

-Preowned cars.
-Used books.
+Used cars.
+Pre-owned furniture.
 Secondhand clothing.
 All of these goods can be smart money-saving purchases.
-So, what about used mortgages?
+So, what about mortgages?

 The idea might sound crazy, but in fact, a buyer can take over, or “assume,” a seller’s mortgage in some cases.
-The process isn’t easy, but both buyers and sellers should know what an assumable mortgage is, when it’s desirable and who can benefit.
+The process isn’t easy, but both buyers and sellers should know how an assumable mortgage works, when it’s desirable and who it benefits the most.

 What is an assumable mortgage?

-An assumable mortgage allows a buyer to assume the rate, repayment period, current principal balance and other terms of the seller’s existing mortgage rather than obtain a brand-new mortgage.
+An assumable mortgage allows a buyer to assume the rate, repayment period, current principal balance and other terms of the seller’s existing mortgage rather than obtain a brand-new loan.

-The biggest potential advantage for the buyer is that the terms of the seller’s mortgage might be more attractive than the prevailing terms the buyer would be offered if he or she applied for a new mortgage.
+The biggest potential advantage for the buyer is that the terms of the seller’s mortgage might be more attractive than the prevailing terms the buyer would be offered on a new mortgage.
 The interest rate is key, though other factors should be weighed, too.

-Overall, assuming an existing mortgage can be simpler, easier and less costly for the buyer, says Lemar Wooley, a spokesman at the U.S. Department of Housing and Urban Development.
+Overall, assuming an existing mortgage can be simpler, easier and less costly for the buyer, says Lemar Wooley, a spokesperson for the U.S. Department of Housing and Urban Development.